 He previously served as Group Vice President for Supply Chain at Gartner following the 2009 acquisition of AMR Research, where he was Chief Strategy Officer.
 In his 10-year career at AMR, he created the Supply Chain Top 25, and wrote over 400 published articles and reports.
 Under the banner “Supply Chain Saves the World,” he published a well-received book and led a six-year dialogue with business leaders and luminaries such as Bill Clinton,

-Trevor Miles, VP, Thought Leadership, Kinaxis As vice president of thought leadership, Trevor serves as an expert source - both internally for Kinaxis, as well as for customers, prospects, industry analysts and journalists.
+Trevor Miles, Thought Leader, Kinaxis As vice president of thought leadership, Trevor serves as an expert source - both internally for Kinaxis, as well as for customers, prospects, industry analysts and journalists.
 Known throughout the supply chain field, he has published many articles and presented at various industry events.
 Trevor helps Kinaxis seek new market opportunities within the company's distinctive competence and is instrumental in the company's competitive and market intelligence, guiding the overall market positioning and priorities for RapidResponse.
 Having lived, worked, and studied in Canada, the United States, Europe and Africa, Trevor brings a global perspective to market needs and customer requirements.
 He holds degrees in Chemical Engineering and Industrial Engineering.

 Colin Powell, Michael Eisner and T. Boone Pickens.